edminskalonjic/TopTvShows/README.md

 Installing dependecies and deploying the application:

-1)Clone this repository,
+1)Clone this repository using git clone,

-2)Change the working directory to TopShows, and install dependecies on server:
+2)Change the working directory to TopTvShows, and install dependecies on server:

-> cd TopShows
+> cd TopTvShows

 > npm run server-install